arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 without knowing where to go and then, when we are done, to figure out what the requirements were?

-It's only fair that we start from the *what*, the requirement, and that only later we think about the *how*, the implementation.
-If only TDD was called Requirement-Driven Development, no one would find it counterintuitive. "*Test*" suggests the idea of verifying, once the work is done.
-What an unfortunate pick, Kent...
+If only TDD was called Requirement-Driven Development, no one would find it counterintuitive. "*Test*" suggests the idea of verifying, something that is already done.
+Not the most fortunate pick, Kent...

 As Dan North wrote: